ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/view-reports-for-atp.md

 ![The Security &amp; Compliance Center dashboard can help you see where Advanced Threat Protection is working](media/6b213d34-adbb-44af-8549-be9a7e2db087.png)

-ATP reports include:
+ATP reports include the following:
 - [Threat Protection Status report](#threat-protection-status-report)
 - [ATP File Types report](#atp-file-types-report)
 - [ATP Message Disposition report](#atp-message-disposition-report)
-- either [Explorer](use-explorer-in-security-and-compliance.md) (included in ATP Plan 2)
+- either [real-time detections or Explorer](threat-explorer.md) (depending on whether you have Office 365 ATP Plan 1 or 2)
 - ... [and more](#additional-reports-to-view).

 Read this article to get an overview of ATP reports and how to use them.

 ## Threat Protection Status report

 The **Threat Protection Status** report is a single view that brings together information about malicious content and malicious email detected and blocked by [Exchange Online Protection](eop/exchange-online-protection-overview.md) (EOP) and [Office 365 ATP](office-365-atp.md).
+This report is useful for viewing detections over time (up to 90 days), and it enables security administrators to identify trends or determine whether policies need adjustments.

-The report provides an aggregated count of unique email messages with malicious content (files or website addresses (URLs)) blocked by the anti-malware engine, [zero-hour auto purge (ZAP)](zero-hour-auto-purge.md), and ATP features, such as [ATP Safe Links](atp-safe-links.md), [ATP Safe Attachments](atp-safe-attachments.md), and [ATP anti-phishing capabilities](atp-anti-phishing.md).
+The Threat Protection Status report provides an aggregated count of unique email messages with malicious content (files or website addresses (URLs)) blocked by the anti-malware engine, [zero-hour auto purge (ZAP)](zero-hour-auto-purge.md), and ATP features, such as [ATP Safe Links](atp-safe-links.md), [ATP Safe Attachments](atp-safe-attachments.md), and [ATP anti-phishing capabilities](atp-anti-phishing.md).

 > [!NOTE]
 > A Threat Protection Status report is available to customers who have either [Office 365 ATP](office-365-atp.md) or [Exchange Online Protection](eop/exchange-online-protection-eop.md) (EOP); however, the information that is displayed in the Threat Protection Status report for ATP customers will likely contain different data than what EOP customers might see.
 For example, the Threat Protection Status report for ATP customers will contain information about [malicious files detected in SharePoint Online, OneDrive, or Microsoft Teams](atp-for-spo-odb-and-teams.md).
 Such information is specific to ATP, so customers who have EOP but not ATP will not see those details in their Threat Protection Status report.